On the well-posedness of the compressible Navier-Stokes equations

 \begin{rem} The novelty of the above theorem is the continuity of $S_T$.
 A direct consequence is that the Lagrangian transform $(a,u)\to (\bar a,\bar u)=(a\circ X, u\circ X)$ is a continuous bijection from $C([0,T]:\X_p)$ to $C([0,T]:\X_p)$.
 For simplicity, we only prove the continuity assuming that $\|a_{0}\|_{\dot{B}_{p,1}^{{d/p}}}$ sufficiently small.
 It seems to us that the smallness condition may be replaced by the positivity condition $\inf_{x\in \mathbb{R}^{d}} (1+a_{0})>0$ if combining our approach and the methods from \cite{CMZ2010R, D2007, D2014}.
 We do not pursue it in this paper. \end{rem}

 \begin{rem} In \cite{D2000}, Danchin established the global existence and uniqueness of \eqref{eulercauchy} with small data in $\X_2$ under some additional assumptions on the low frequency of $a_0$.
-Later, Charve-Danchin \cite{FD2010}, Chen-Miao-Zhang \cite{ CMZ2010} and Haspot \cite{H2011} obtained the global existence and uniqueness in some hybrid Besov spaces related to $\X_p$ for certain range of $p$.
-We can also prove the continuity of the solution map $S_T$ in these hybrid Besov spaces for any $T>0$.
-See Remark \ref{globalcon}. \end{rem}
+Later, Charve-Danchin \cite{FD2010}, Chen-Miao-Zhang \cite{CMZ2010} and Haspot \cite{H2011} obtained the global existence and uniqueness in some hybrid Besov spaces related to $\X_p$ for certain range of $p$.
+In a recent work \cite{GSY}, the first and second named authors together with Song proved global well-posedness in the optimal Besov space under some additional assumption on the low frequency of the density and momentum. \end{rem}

 In the rest of the introduction, we would like to describe our approach to prove the continuity.
 Since we do not expect Lipschitz continuity, we have to use some non-perturbative methods.
 We are aware of two methods: